Portable Appliance Testing

 In the South PAT Testing is required by Regulation 81 of S.I.
 No. 299/2007 - Safety, Health and Welfare at Work (General Application) Regulations 2007.
 Equipment supplied at a voltage exceeding 125 volts alternating current which is exposed to conditions causing deterioration which could give rise to danger must be visually inspected by the user before use.
 Furthermore there should be regular inspection and testing by a competent person appropriate to the equipment's nature, location and use.
 Records of this must be held for a period of at least five years which may be inspected by the Health and Safety Authority (HSA).
 PAT Testing is also likely to be required by insurance companies.

 All Portable Appliance Testing carried out by Walsh Electrical Services is carried out by time-served fully-qualified Electricians with appropriate training, qualifications and experience in PAT Testing.
+PAT Testing will typically be subject to an attendance fee per site where assets (appliances) are kept in addition to a charge per asset.
 Arrange your PAT Testing now!